 Mikah then put her kit on the floor against the wall, taking the bowl so Zimzod could open Brian's door again.
-Zach left his stateroom as this happened, having thrown on bottoms and a robe after quickly washing.
+While they were doing that, Zach had thrown on bottoms and a robe after quickly washing, and left his stateroom.
 Crossing to Mikah's stateroom, to 'report in' before cooking, he spared a moment of confusion as he saw them at Brian's door, but dismissed them and went to cook.
-They had looked up and saw Zach, but ignored him, intent on their mission.
-Mikah was still balancing the bowl as they moved to Brian's bedside, looking down on the engineer, sprawled in his bed.
+They also looked up and saw Zach, but ignored him, intent on their mission.
+Mikah continued balancing the bowl as they moved to Brian's bedside and looked down on the engineer, sprawled in his bed.
 Setting the bowl on the floor, Mikah watched as Zimzod gently took one of Brian's hands and lowered it carefully into the water.
 Unfortunately, for the intrepid pranksters, Brian was light enough a sleeper that the water woke him.
 Mikah backed off as Brian suddenly reared up in the bed with arms flailing.

 Ignoring the "morning show", Zach had cooked and was starting to serve breakfast as Ms. Vik sat near a terminal to eat and read the morning news.
 Coverage of the Inthian President's visit from the day before featured pictures of, and speculation about, the Imperial Knights.
 About then, Emkir left his stateroom heading to grab a meal.
 As she cleaned up, Mikah couldn't help being annoyed by the events so far.
 While she ate, Mikah wondered who in the city she could trust?
 Knowing Inthe didn't have an effective "world data-net", Mikah figured she'd try the IRIS contact number.
 But when she hit her comms, she got an electronic voice saying simply, "Leave a message".
 Shrugging, Mikah left the message, "We could use some support!" with her name.

-Brian was the last to eat, after taking time to figure out how Zimzod picked his stateroom lock?
-Brian planned to "upgrade the lock" as soon as he could.
+Brian took some time to figure out how Zimzod picked his stateroom lock, so he was the last to eat, Brian planned to "upgrade the lock" as soon as he could.
 With the crew together, they talked about the local news until the news reached out to them, too.
 When the ship's comms chime announced a call from outside, Emkir answered.
 He found himself talking to a reporter, who asked for interviews or answers to a few questions?
-Asking how he found their ship, the reporter told Emkir the Pilot error had been was listed as "in-port", per standard port operations.
-When she heard this, Mikah was even angrier because she felt they should have been asked for permission by the port.
-Still, there was nothing they could do about it at the moment, so they held a rushed discussion while the call was muted.
+Asking how he found their ship, the reporter told Emkir the Pilot error had been listed as "in-port", per standard port operations.
+When she heard this, Mikah got even angrier, because she felt they should have been asked for permission by the port.
+Still, they couldn't do anything about it at the moment, so they had a rushed discussion while the call was muted.
 Mikah told Emkir to tell the reporter they wouldn't be answering any questions "now", but would make a public appearance later that night.